BlackyDrum/chromadb-ui/README.md

 ## Getting Started

-You can use ChromaDB UI in two ways:
+You can use ChromaDB UI in three ways:

 - Run it locally with `npm run dev`.
 - Run the app in a Docker container with Docker Compose.
+- Try it out on the [deployed GitHub page](https://blackydrum.github.io/chromadb-ui/).

 Follow these steps if you want the local Vite workflow.